roman-milk/roman-milk.github.io/housebuying-boogie.md

+===

- ****** Housebuying Boogie ****** bygeronimo_appleby© Samantha was really going to town as she slurped and drooled saliva over Richard's penis.
+Samantha was really going to town as she slurped and drooled saliva over Richard's penis.
 She held it close to the root at its base and licked up the outside of the shaft from top to bottom and back again.
 She then popped the big dome back between her painted lips and sucked at it so that her cheeks were concave.
 As she sucked, Samantha wanked at the shaft of the cock and then licked Richard's hanging balls.

  'Do you like it?'
 Samantha whispered up at her lover as his black cock dribbled precum from the end and a silvery thread of the stuff hung from my wife's chin.
 'I love sucking cock,' Samantha said and emphasised the point by squashing the spongy dome against her pursed lips.
 'I especially love sucking your black one,' she added, 'my first one, yummy.'